nimiq/hub/docs/index.md

 // 4.
 After setup is complete, start the Accounts Manager client accountsClient.init();
 ```

 <!-- QUESTION/IDEA The RPC ID should be explained.
      Can the dev retrieve the ID before triggering the API method so that later on request and result can be aligned?
      If not, what's the potential use of the ID?
-     I suggestion to make the ID third and thus optional. -->
+     I suggestion to remove it, or at least make the ID third and thus optional. -->
 The available `RequestType`s, corresponding to the API methods, are:

 ```javascript
 enum AccountsManagerClient.RequestType {
     CHECKOUT = 'checkout',